Gallbladder Diet

 The gallbladder is a pear-shaped organ located below the liver.
 It has an important job: collecting and storing bile produced by the liver.

-When we have a meal, the gallbladder releases the bile into the small intestine.
+The gallbladder releases the bile into the small intestine when we have a meal.
 Bile is essential for the digestion and absorption of fats.

 Most disorders of the biliary tract result from gallstones.
-They can be asymptomatic or cause various health issues and can even require surgery to remove the gallbladder.
+They can be asymptomatic, cause various health issues, and even require surgery to remove the gallbladder.

-The food we eat plays a major role in the development, prevention, and sometimes in the treatment of gallbladder problems.
+Our food plays a significant role in developing, preventing, and sometimes treating gallbladder problems.

 Let’s briefly discuss the cause of these disorders and how certain types of food affect our biliary system.